Sigma-Embedded-Projects/Sigma_Tech_Projects/README.md

 - Upload Process: Use the provided scripts or tools (Tera Term) to upload the .bin file via UART.

 #### Usage
-1. Prepare the .bin File: Ensure your firmware is compiled into a .bin file.
+1. Prepare the .bin File: Ensure your firmware is compiled into a .bin file and see the magic of the postbuild ;)
 2. Run the Bootloader: Start the bootloader on the STM32L5.
-3. Upload the File: Use the Xmodem protocol to upload the .bin file from your PC to the STM32L5.
+3. Upload the File: Use the Xmodem protocol to upload the .bin file with metadata from your PC to the STM32L5.

 Happy coding! 🚀